To create a meet/meeting, go to the left-hand side menu and either (i) select Browse and click on the Create button or (ii) select Create.

 - Meeting image - you can add a meet/meeting photo visible in the app and public website as a cover photo for your meet/meeting.
 If you do not add a meet/meeting image, the system will display a random photo from the Roster Athletics photo database.
-We recommend adding pictures with a 16:9 aspect ratio (1920x1080 pixels and 1280x720 pixels) and avoid adding logos, etc., close to the outside edges of the photos to ensure that they appear correctly in the app and website.
+We recommend adding 1280x850 pixels pictures and avoiding adding logos, etc., close to the outside edges of the photos to ensure that they appear correctly in the app and website.

 Under the Contact tab, you can add or choose the following additional information:

-- Contact email - organiser’s email which is visible to meet/meeting participants and as meet/meeting information.
+- Contact email - organizer's/organiser’s email which is visible to meet/meeting participants and as meet/meeting information.

-- Contact phone - organiser’s phone number which is visible to meet/meeting participants and as meet/meeting information.
+- Contact phone - organizer's/organiser’s phone number which is visible to meet/meeting participants and as meet/meeting information.